 If a MiCollab platform has Flow Through Provisioning enabled, Management Host Names must be configured.
-More details on this can be found in reference document [2], section Upgrading MiCloud.
+More details on this can be found in References document [2], section Upgrading MiCloud.

 Basically, each platform IP address in the customer's VLAN must be paired with an IP address in the management network.
-In the example below, a MiVB platform whose address in the customer VLAN is 10.35.83.123 is paired with the address 216.123.21.25 in the SP's network.
-MiCloud Management Portal uses the address in the SP's network to talk to the MiVB.
+In the example below, a MiVoice Business platform whose address in the customer VLAN is 10.35.83.123 is paired with the address 216.123.21.25 in the SP's network.
+MiCloud Management Portal uses the address in the SP's network to talk to the MiVoice Business.